 Junior Time is a ministry designed to assist parents in helping their children transition from the nursery to full-time participation in worship.
 Right before the sermon, the pastor will dismiss the children (preschool thru early elementary) to the back of the sanctuary where they’ll meet with church leaders and go to the fellowship hall to sing, pray, read the Bible, and hear a lesson.
 While not serving as a replacement for worship, the elements of Junior Time mirror the elements of a worship service to teach children how to participate in worship with their parents.
 Please know that your child’s participation in Junior Time is not mandatory.
 One of our greatest joys is when families worship together, which is the entire goal of Junior Time!
 So, feel free to keep your children with you in the service.

 *Please Note – One of our top priorities at Immanuel is the safety of your children and ours.
-Everyone working with youth, including nursery staff, is required to be a member of Immanuel Church.
+With the exception of those approved by the church elders, everyone working with youth is required to be a member of Immanuel Church.
 Furthermore, all youth workers have been checked against the national sex offender registry and have passed national and state criminal background checks.

 Worship is a meeting between God and his people and so our services are designed to reflect this heavenly reality.
 This means that when you worship at Immanuel you’ll notice an ongoing dialogue between us and God.
 For instance, worship begins when He calls us to gather in His presence from His word.
 Then we respond to His call to worship with a song praising Him as our Creator and Redeemer.
 This conversation continues throughout the service as we hear from God and respond to him with prayer, praise, and thanksgiving.
 The centerpiece of worship is the preaching of God’s word, when we’re reminded of His gracious story of redemption in Jesus Christ and taught how to live lives that honor our Savior.
 Finally, worship concludes with the Benediction as God blesses us and sends us out into the world to be ambassadors for Christ.